lucascaton/enumerate_it/README.md

 end
 ```

-This will create some nice stuff:
+This will generate some nice stuff:

-- Each enumeration's value will turn into a constant:
+- Constants for each enumeration value:

   ```ruby
   RelationshipStatus::SINGLE